 Peer Tutoring and Mentoring

-Selected middle school students are trained each year to work as tutors and/or mentors with lower grade students both inside and outside of the classroom.
+Selected middle school students are trained each year to work as tutors and/or mentors for lower grade students both inside and outside of the classroom.

-DMCA follows the process set forth by the State of Florida and works in conjunction with Brevard County Public schools in following the Multi Tiered System of Support process for students experiencing learning difficulties.
+DMCA follows the process set forth by the State of Florida and works in conjunction with Brevard County Public schools in following the Multi-Tiered System of Support protocol for students experiencing learning difficulties.

 Students in grade 2 – 8 take the Iowa Assessments in the spring of every year.
-Data provided is used to track and measure individual student progress and guide teacher instruction.
+This test data offers valuable information used to track and measure individual student progress as well as to guide teacher instruction.

-A variety of books, tapes, cd’s and dvd’s are located in the Student Services room.
-Parents are free to come in and browse and to check out materials as needed.
+A variety of books, tapes, CD’s and DVD’s are located in the student services room.
+We gladly welcome parents to come in and browse these resources and to check out materials as needed.

 Love and Logic Mini Notes

-Love and Logic© newsletters with facts, tips and strategies on various topics for parents are delivered bi-weekly via the school’s mini-notes.
-Parenting Sessions are offered throughout the year.
+Love and Logic© newsletters with facts, tips, and strategies on various topics for parents are delivered bi-weekly via the school’s mini-notes.
+We also offer parenting sessions throughout the year.